About PERSIAN Cohort

-cohort study launched in the year 2014 in an attempt to expand and encourage research in the field of medicine, epidemiology, health, and nutrition, by empowering medical schools around the country with the necessary resources to take part in the study, to reach the ultimate goal of identifying the risk factors related to the most prevalent chronic diseases in Iran, in order to reform the health system to manage the problems at hand, and to enhance the health of Iranians while contributing to the world’s medical knowledge.
+The Prospective Epidemiological Research Studies in IrAN (PERSIAN) is a nationwide cohort study launched in the year 2014 in an attempt to encourage research in the fields of medicine, epidemiology, health, and nutrition.
+PERSIAN has empowered medical schools around the country with the necessary resources to take part in the study, in order to identify the risk factors related to the most prevalent chronic diseases in Iran, with the ultimate goal to reform the health system and enhance the health of Iranians, while contributing to the world’s medical knowledge.

 PERSIAN Cohort publications portray both nationwide and individual cohort issues.
 Browse through PERSIAN Cohort’s published manuscripts using individual cohort data, or pooled analyses.